harshsingh32/React-JS-Movie-Search/README.md

 ## License

-This project is licensed under the MIT license.# React-JS-Movie-Search
+This project is licensed under the MIT license.